NJ law: Don’t leave your pets out in the cold

 Several dogs have been rescued from extreme cold in the last few weeks.
 Most recently, police and high school football players worked together to rescue three dogs from an industrial area in North Bergen on New Year's Eve.

-And a new law signed by Gov. Chris Christie last year aims to protect pets left out in the cold — or the extreme heat.
+>And a law signed by Gov. Chris Christie in 2017 aims to protect pets left out in the cold — or the extreme heat.
 With cold temperatures settling over the state, Roseann Trezza, executive director of the Associated Humane Societies and Popcorn Park, said she expects her organization and others to start responding to more calls soon.

 While some people might consider it common sense to not leave animals out in the cold for extended periods of time, Trezza said the law is a good way of making sure as many animals stay safe as possible.